svdesai/scala-examples/README.md

 ---

-## 📈 What’s Next?

-The repository will keep growing as new examples and challenges are added.
-Future topics might look like:
-- Functional programming concepts like immutability and pure functions
-- Collections, maps, sequences, concurrency
-- Leetcode solutions

----

 ## 💡 Contributions

 Contributions are welcome!
 Anyone with ideas for new examples, improvements, or additional challenges can open an issue or submit a pull request.